 Sundays: 8 AM - 5 PM

-The 300-hour Yoga Teacher Training curriculum at West-East Yoga is registered with Yoga Alliance, a national yoga teacher and school registry which promotes and supports the integrity and diversity of the teaching of yoga.
-The course includes 15 weekend intensives along with assigned readings, homework, and observation hour requirements.
+The 300-hour Yoga Teacher Training curriculum at West East Yoga is registered with Yoga Alliance, a national yoga teacher and school registry which promotes and supports the integrity and diversity of the teaching of yoga.
+The course includes 15 weekend intensive classes along with assigned readings, homework, and observation-hour requirements.

 The principles of Vinyasa, Bandhas, Pranayama